top of page

 PSYCHOLOGICALLY INFORMED EMERGENCY PREPAREDNESS AND RESPONSE (PIEPR)

-Emergency and disaster policies, plans and exercises must be based on what people are most likely to do in crisis conditions.
+Emergency and disaster policies, plans, and exercises must be based on what people are most likely to do in crisis conditions.
 An incomplete or inaccurate understanding of human behavior in critical incidents can complicate and compromise crisis response and recovery efforts.
 “Psychologically Informed Emergency Preparedness and Response” (PIEPR) is an awareness level course for emergency managers, law enforcement and security executives, as well as other decision makers who have a responsibility to understand and stay current with behavioral research.
-This program introduces must-know information to help leaders form accurate behavioral assumptions to guide plans and policies, emergency response protocols, drills and exercises.
+This program introduces must-know information to help leaders form accurate behavioral assumptions to guide plans and policies, emergency response protocols, drills, and exercises.

 PROGRAM HIGHLIGHTS